 - There are many deadlines mandated by the SSA.
 Certain portions of documentation must be provided by certain dates.
 Applicants must file appeals within a certain time frame.
 All applications must be completed fully and properly.
 People who fail to meet these requirements will struggle to get approved.

 - This is where a top security disability attorney can help significantly.
 Disability lawyers and advocates understand how best to present all information to optimize your claim.
-An SSDI claim must not only present the pertinent medical information, it must provide the pertinent medical documentation.
+An SSDI claim must not only present the pertinent medical information, it must also provide the pertinent supporting medical documentation.
 In other words, the SSA requires ‘proof’ of what you’re saying.

 These levels include: